rustonaut/build-qrc/README.md

 **THE IMPLEMENTATION/MAINTANCE IS CURRENTLY ON HOLD**

-(The reason for this is mainly time and a little bit disstatification with the rust qml bindings.)
+(The reason for this is mainly time and a little bit disstatification with the rust qml bindings.
+ (if I had more time I could contribute to the bindings))

 ---